facebook/react-native/docs/PlatformSpecificInformation.md

 next: native-modules-ios
 ---

-When building a cross platform app, the need to write different code for different platforms may arise.
+When building a cross-platform app, the need to write different code for different platforms may arise.
 This can always be achieved by organizing the various components in different folders:

 ```sh
 /common/components/